YakirHasid/Machine-Learning-Project/README.md

 # Part C
 ## Q12 : The effect of the normalization of the characteristics on the performance of the algorithms
+We normalized the dataset and repeated the experiment.

+Afterwards, we compared the results of a normalized dataset vs. non-normalized dataset.

+We found out that a normalized dataset has improved results.